Soonad/docs.formality-lang.org/docs/source/tutorials/Boxes.md

 `!T` | The type of a boxed term
 `dup x = t; u` | Unboxes `t` and copies it as `x` inside `u`

-The most important aspect to understand about boxes is how they're limited by the stratification condition.
+The `dup` primitive is extremally important, because it performs deep copies of terms lazily, in a way that allows optimal sharing of sub-expressions.
+It is what makes Formality a great closure evaluator.
+But, in order to use it properly, you must understand how it is limited: the stratification condition.

 ## The Stratification Condition